Addressing cybercrime properly

 - Collaboration and sharing among federal, state, and local law enforcement.

-A caveat here is that there are a few state officials who seem to have shown a disregard for principles of justice and investigation.
-For example, one governor brought cybercrime investigative resources against a journalist who had properly reported upon a state security flaw.
+A caveat he because there are a few state officials who seem to have shown a disregard for principles of justice and investigation.
+For example, one governor brought cybercrime investigative resources to bear against a journalist who had properly reported upon a state's security flaws.
 Surely, other misuses will occur also.
-But the point of this article remains true, we need proper investigative techniques used properly brought to cybercrime.
+But the point of this article remains true, we need proper investigative techniques used properly against cybercrime.
 And when investigative resources are misused, that needs to be addressed too.

 Improved international cooperation